eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 Mode 1: Pause item sales

-• There is a length cap. eBay currently limits a single Time Away period with sales paused to 30 days, which is actually the longer of the two modes (keep-selling is capped at 15 days, because eBay will only stretch your dispatch promise so far).
+• There is a length cap. eBay currently limits a single Time Away period with sales paused to 30 days, which is longer than the 15-day keep-selling limit.
 If you need more than 30 days, you will need to schedule a second period or split the break.
 Check the current maximum on eBay’s Time Away page before you book anything, because limits like this do change.

 • Auctions are not covered.
-Auction-style listings keep running even with sales paused, and if one ends with a winning bid you have a real order to dispatch.
+Auction-style listings keep running even with sales paused. eBay shows the Time Away notice and updates the estimated delivery date, but a winning bid still creates an order that you must fulfil to that revised promise.
 More on that below.

-Mode 2: Keep selling with an extended dispatch time
+Mode 2: Keep selling with updated delivery dates

 • Cash flow continues.
 You come home to a queue of paid orders instead of a flat fortnight.

 • Some buyers will not wait.
-A longer delivery estimate inevitably filters out buyers who need the item quickly, so expect fewer orders than a normal week, not the same number delayed.
+A later delivery date may deter buyers who need the item quickly, so do not assume a normal week’s conversion rate.

 • You must clear the backlog fast on return.
 The extended promise ends when your time away does.
 Post everything promptly once you are back, because dispatching outside your stated time can affect your late delivery rate.